 Make Sure The Table Minimum Is $1 Or Less

 If you’re paying $5 a hand, you might as well play in-person blackjack.
-You can also play Live Dealer blackjack in Pennsylvania and New Jersey, which is a real-life dealer streamed in from a physical table.
+You can also play Live Dealer blackjack at Michigan, New Jersey, Connecticut, West Virginia, and Pennsylvania casino sites, which is a real-life dealer streamed in from a physical table.
 But the bet minimum is usually $5 or more.

 If you’re looking for the cheapest blackjack possible while still enjoying great rules, digital online blackjack is your best bet.